Imani-xx/HTML-projects/README.md

-This repository contains all my tutorials and final project learning HTML.
+This repository contains all my tutorials while learning HTML.